ivankhau/Swift-Scripting-and-Automation/README.md

 # Swift-Scripting-and-Automation
 Purpose of this repo is to display unique uses of Swift for scripting and automation purposes.
-These are old deprecated examples where I chose Swift as a scripting and automation language over Python.
+These are old deprecated projects where I chose Swift as a scripting and automation language over Python.

 - Pixel Test: Example of hardware testing through Swift scripting.
 - Lab Automator: Swift app used to automate hardware testing lab.